 Good Indoor Rowing coaches are tough to find – in fact finding an Indoor Rowing coach at all is tough enough!
 This means that coaches like Sam Blythe at Fitness Matters have found a great gap in the market, offering private coaching and bespoke plans for rowers.
 On top of this is the ‘Fitness Matters Rowing Plan’ which he runs on Facebook.
 Over 100 other Indoor rowers are part of this – a plan written and guided by Sam.
 You may not get personal one on one coaching – but the feedback you will receive from him can be insightful.

-Another name that you’ll hear often is Eddie Fletcher – who coaches British Indoor Rowing champion Graham Benton.
+Another name that you’ll hear often is Eddie Fletcher – who coaches British Indoor Rowing champion Graham Benton among many others.
 As well as being able to book direct sessions with him, he also offers training bootcamps through the Indoor Sport Services website.

 For those lucky enough to live in New Zealand – Axel Dickinson is worth tracking down.
 Another Fitness Matters coach, his history as a rower and his results as a coach are impressive.
 Fot those who live around the world, he can offer online bespoke plans, working in collaboration with you to design a training plan specific to your rowing/fitness goals.
 These will be delivered to you on a weekly basis allowing you to plan your training schedule in advance.
 Coaching feedback will then be given on a sessional basis in order that he may expertly guide you through the week.